-Google Ads – Formerly known as Google AdWords, the advertising platform for Google.
+Google Ads – So, what is Google Ads?
+Formerly known as Google AdWords, it is the advertising platform for Google.
 Originally only Search ads, Google Ads are now available in Video, Display and Shopping formats as well.

 Google forwarding phone number – Tracking numbers assigned by Google that are used on call extensions and call only ads.
 By using a forwarding number, advertisers can see how many calls resulted from ads.

 Google My Business – A Google platform that allows local business owners to list their name, address and phone number information.
 Google My Business listings can be integrated with Google Ads for advanced features.

 Google Network – Sites and apps that partner with Google to display their ads.
 Also referred to as the Google Display Network, those who display the ads are referred to as Google partners.